 Carlyle Campbell Library is named in honor of Meredith's fourth president, who served the College from 1939 to 1966.
 The Library moved from the second floor of Johnson Hall to its present building in 1969.
-Information about the Library and its services can be found at the library's web site: www.meredith.edu/library.
+Information about the Library and its services can be found on page 57 or at the library's web site: meredith.edu/library.